Tshree24/Vehicle-Assignment-and-Routing-/README.md

 each technician has to visit 4 cutomers each technician should travel more or less the same distance

-For now, let's tackle how to allot them the cutomers depending on the cost for distances they have to travel.
+For now, let's tackle how to allot them the cutomers in case of emergencies.

-In the assignment file, i have first assumed their cost for different distances. where 0 - distance between 0-10 km
+In the assignment file, i have first assumed their cost for different distances and different level of task. where
-1 - distance between 10-20 km
+0 - distance between 0-10 km and Easy
-2 - distance between 20-30 km
+2 - distance between 0-10 km and Medium
-3 - any distance greater than 30km
+3 - distance between 0-10 km and Hard
+4 - distance between 10-20 km and Easy
+5 - distance between 10-20 km and Medium
+6 - distance between 10-20 km and Hard
+7 - distance between 20-30 km and Easy
+8 - distance between 20-30 km and Medium
+9 - distance between 20-30 km and Hard